Page: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18

 19. Comment by Ajahn Ñāṇiko: I keep coming back to true principle–what are we doing it all for?
 [Dhamma] [Killing] [Right Intention] [Buddhist identity]

 Response by Ajahn Pasanno.
-[Attachment to rites and rituals] [Suffering] [Happiness] [Skillful qualities]
+[Attachment to precepts and practices] [Suffering] [Happiness] [Skillful qualities]

 Follow-up: “You said earlier that mindfulness always comes before concentration, but based on what you just defined, I would think it would be the opposite.”
 Aswered by Ajahn Pasanno.